top of page

 These are not pieces made quickly or in great number.
 They come from workshops and family trades where the knowledge has been carried forward quietly over time.

-Not as charity.
+Each purchase helps keep that work moving.
 As livelihood.
 As craft with a place still left for it in the world.

 bottom of page